LW313/323 A Critical Introduction to Law and LW588/614 Public Law 1.

 Method of assessment

-100% coursework consisting of an essay plan worth 20%, essay worth 70% and a mark for seminar participation worth 10%.
+100% coursework consisting of an essay plan worth 20%( due in in the fourth week of the module), essay worth 70% and a mark for seminar participation worth 10%.

 D Luban, Legal Ethics and Human Dignity, CUP 2007

 D Markovits, A Modern Legal Ethics: Adversary Advocacy in a Democratic Age, PUP 2010